Bali is a budget travellers dream. When was the last time you went to a restaurant, and the entire meal cost you R 20?

 So How Much Does a Trip to Bali Cost?

-To figure out how much money you need for your Bali trip all depends on your travelling style and how long you want to visit the island.
+Figuring out how much a trip to Bali will cost you comes down to your travelling style and how long you want to visit the island.

 Here’s how much you’ll need to budget for Bali for a one week trip: